Please check your VIN to make sure it's valid and try your search again.

 "Have to say I am surprised how much valuable information you guys were able to give me.
 Thanks a lot." - John K.

 The process of buying a pre-owned car in North Carolina can be met with a variety of unique local challenges.
 Used car buying experience in North Carolina will be shaped by various environmental, economic and regulatory conditions.
-From increased property crime rate to harsh weather conditions, there are several hurdles that can complicate the car-buying process in this state.
+From increased property crime rates to harsh weather conditions, there are several hurdles that can complicate the car-buying process in this state.

 North Carolina has a higher rate of property crimes, which includes vehicle theft.
 According to the North Carolina State Bureau of Investigation, the state's vehicle theft rate is 20% higher than the national average.
-In fact, in 2021, there were over 20,000 reported vehicle thefts in North Carolina with cities like Charlotte and Raleigh experiencing the highest rates of vehicle thefts.
-This means that there is a greater risk of buying a car that has been stolen or involved in criminal activities which can lead to legal complications and financial losses.
+In fact, in 2021, there were over 20,000 reported vehicle thefts in North Carolina, with cities like Charlotte and Raleigh experiencing the highest rates of vehicle thefts.
+This means that there is a greater risk of buying a car that has been stolen or involved in criminal activities, which can lead to legal complications and financial losses.

 Some cities and areas within the state also face significant economic challenges with a higher poverty rate and lower median household income in certain areas compared to the national average.
 According to the U.S. Census Bureau, the poverty rate in some parts of North Carolina is 15%, which is 3% higher than the national average.
-Economic hardship can lead to poorly maintained vehicles being sold on the used car market as owners may not have the resources to keep their cars in good condition.
+Economic hardship can lead to poorly maintained vehicles being sold on the used car market, as owners may not have the resources to keep their cars in good condition.

-Further exacerbating vehicle ownership affordability issue in the state is the high insurance rates.
+Further exacerbating the vehicle ownership affordability issue in the state are the high insurance rates.
 North Carolina has among the highest car insurance rates in the country.
 The North Carolina Department of Insurance reports that the average annual cost of auto insurance in the state is $1,350, which is about 25% higher than the national average.
 A compact sedan in Charlotte might have an insurance premium that is as much as 35% higher than a similar vehicle in a less densely populated area.
 This is due to factors such as elevated crime rates, the cost of repairs in urban areas and the state's no-fault insurance system.

 One other important fact to keep in mind is that North Carolina is a predominantly rural state.
 The North Carolina Department of Commerce notes that over 60% of the state's population lives in rural or semi-rural areas.
 This can make it challenging to find a wide selection of used cars, especially in smaller towns where there may be only a handful of dealerships or private sellers.
 The limited options can lead to higher prices and fewer choices.